 This year i wanted to create an event calendar that stood alone as an absolute beauty, but was also fun to open and bang on trend.
 I decided that paper gems were a good way to go, metallics and geometrics were big this year and are something I’ve loved making lately so seemed like the perfect thing to do.

 Despite looking pretty tricky, this advent calendar is not only simple to make but really fun to sit down and put together.
 Finding somewhere to put it in the house might be the hardest part!

 Cricut Explore https://shrsl.com/353bb (optional!
 You can always use my free gem template and scissors instead!

 Using your Cricut Explore cut out 24 3d Gems, Slice the numbers onto the gems in design space so that the machine cut them out too!
 Clicking here should load the gems into your design space!

 If you don’t have a circuit you can easily cut out your paper gems by hand using this free template.
 Add your numbers on by cutting them by hand or sticking on glitter numbers.

 Assemble your numbers, stick them together with a glue gun.
 Leave the lid open so that you can stuff your treats inside.

 Pop your treats inside each gem, I added some sparkle too of course!

-I choose to fill mine with chocolate treats but you could fill yours with any little presents, little notes or toys.
+I chose to fill mine with chocolate treats, but you could fill yours with any little presents, little notes or toys.